For best experience please turn on javascript and use a modern browser!

 Prerequisites

-A pre-Master's programme is only possible if:
+A pre-Master's programme is only possible:

-For the following academic year, we guarantee that the successfully completed pre-Master's programme will qualify you for the selection of the track of your choice.
+For the directly following academic year, we guarantee that the successfully completed pre-Master's programme will qualify you for the selection of the track of your choice.
 If you apply later, admission requirements may have changed.

 Qualified does not mean selected